hacker3983/uname-clone/README.md

 Not made to harm anyone
 Made by catsanddogs as a project.
 ```
+# Compiling
+* requirements:
+* posix regex
+# getting posix regex
+If you check the `bin`, `lib`, and `include` folder.
+You will find the files required for the library
+What to do?
+Just copy the files in each directory to the compilers path
+you can also get it from this link http://gnuwin32.sourceforge.net/packages/regex.htm
 # win_utsname
 Link to win_utsname library here: https://github.com/hacker3983/Win-Utsname